area17/twill/docs/content/3_blogs/twill-3-introducing-oop-builders.md

-# What is new in Twill 3
+# Twill 3: introducing OOP builders

 Twill 3 has been in development for quite some time.
 The work started somewhere beginning of 2022.